aytuncilhan/BugcrowdAnalysis/README.md

 ## Step 5: Future Work

-For further analysis, the following points can be considered:
+For further analysis, the following points can be considered for

+### 1. Improving Processing Speed & Efficiency

+Using stop words as prepositions.
+A similar exercise is carried out in the code.

+### 2. Identifying Thematically Similar Blocks

+To identify patterns and thematically similar blocks the following points can be considered.

-### 1. Collocation Analysis
+#### 2.1.
+Collocation Analysis

 Collocation Analysis can be done using some "predefined words/phrases" to find out which words are mentioned together with these predefined words.
 This way, thematically similar blocks can be clustered.